Lift (Audio Adrenaline album): Concept and development

 Burkum also said that the worship nature of most of the songs was not something they planned, but that surged eventually during the writing/recording process.
 This is also the first album where Burkum and lead singer Mark Stuart share most of the lead vocals.

 Recording

 Unlike their previous albums, Lift was not recorded in a traditional studio.
-The band bought a house in a neighborhood on Nashville, Tennessee, and turned it into a studio.
+The band bought a house in a neighborhood in Nashville, Tennessee, and turned it into a studio.
 Guitarist Tyler Burkum said in an interview that it was "really cool, really fun.
 That made it for a really low key, low stress atmosphere."

 Critical reception

 The album was well received by the audience becoming the second album from Audio Adrenaline to be certified gold by RIAA.
 It was also received well by critics.
 John DiBiase, of Jesus Freak Hideout, gave the album 5 stars out of 5 calling the album "amazing", "a brilliant step for this pop/rock icon" and "the band's best record to date".
 Tony Cummings, of Cross Rhythms, gave the album a similar excellent review (10 out of 10) also calling it "their best album ever".
 Steve Losey, of AllMusic, gave the album 3 stars out of 5, writing that the album "proves [the band] still have the chops to reign as one of the best bands Christian music has to offer" while also praising Mark Stuart vocals.
 Both Losey and DiBiase specifically praised the song "Ocean Floor" calling it "one of the best sonic offerings on the release" and "the song that will have the greatest impact from the album".